EvolvingLMMs-Lab/lmms-eval/docs/lmms-eval-0.3.md

 To address this, we introduce an upgrade to the `lmms-eval` framework, focusing on audio understanding.
 Building on the success of `lmms-eval/v0.2.0`, the new `lmms-eval/v0.3.0` includes dedicated modules and designs for audio tasks, ensuring consistent evaluation across audio and visual modalities.

-This upgrade includes multiple benchmarks for audio understanding and instruction following, enabling standardized and reproducible comparisons of various audio models.
+Our upgrade also includes many new features, including faster model and task loading, SGLang/GPT4 Batch API integrations, and LMMs-Eval analysis tool for improving evaluation efficiency and comprehensiveness.

 ## Audio Evaluation Pipeline